OpenVicProject/OpenVic/docs/contribution/using-git-bisect.md

 ```sh
 git bisect good
 ```
-When done it will stop at the responsible commit for which you can investigate to see whats causing the issue.
+When done it will stop at the responsible commit for which you can investigate to see what's causing the issue.

 For more documentation on git bisect see: https://git-scm.com/docs/git-bisect